sara-vanerp/shinySEM/README.md

 # shinySEM
-A Shiny app to plot structural equation models
+A Shiny app to visualize structural equation models based on lavaan syntax and get information about the different types of parameters.